sourcegraph/sourcegraph-public-snapshot/doc/admin/config/webhooks.md

 Before adding an incoming webhook you should ensure that you have at least one [code host connection](../external_services/index.md) configured.

-The incoming webhook will be configured to accept events from a specific code host connection based on it's type and URN.
+The incoming webhook will be configured to accept events from a specific code host connection based on its type and URN.

 1. Navigate to **Site Admin > Incoming webhooks**
 1. Click **Add webhook**